Step 5: How to create a portfolio website that impresses hiring managers

 They’re important because they let you express your throughts, insights, lessons, and reflections in a way that few professionals ever learn to do, much less get around to actually doing.

 You can write blogs on LinkedIn, and that’s fine, but there’s no guarantee that LinkedIn will be around forever.
 It also means that LinkedIn more or less owns whatever original thoughts you write down.
-That’s why it’s important to create a thought leadership space for yourself on “land” that you own, even if you republish it all to LinkedIn (which isn’t a bad idea so long as you own it all on your website).
+That’s why it’s important to create a portfolio website with a thought leadership space for yourself.
+Think of it as building on “land” that you own, even if you republish it all to LinkedIn later (which isn’t a bad idea so long as it all lives on your own website first).

 The structure of your blog page will actually be very simple, consisting of a header (matching every other page’s style on your site) and thumbnails for the individual posts themselves.